 - (a) Tier 1, investment in qualified property of at least one million dollars and the hiring of at least ten new employees.
-There shall be no new project applications for benefits under this tier filed after December 31, 2020.
+There shall be no new project applications for benefits under this tier filed after December 31,2020.
 All complete project applications filed on or before December 31, 2020, shall be considered by the Tax Commissioner and approved if the project and taxpayer qualify for benefits.
 Agreements may be executed with regard to completed project applications filed on or before December 31, 2020.
-All project agreements pending, approved, or entered into before such date shall continue in full force and effect; - (b) Tier 2, (i) investment in qualified property of at least three million dollars and the hiring of at least thirty new employees or (ii) for a large data center project, investment in qualified property for the data center of at least two hundred million dollars and the hiring for the data center of at least thirty new employees.
+All project agreements pending, approved, or entered into before such date shall continue in full force and effect; - (b) Tier 2, (i) investment in qualified property of at least three million dollars and the hiring of at least three million dollars and the hiring of at least two hundred million dollars and the hiring for the data center of at least thirty new employees.
 There shall be no new project applications for benefits under this tier filed after December 31, 2020.
-All complete project applications filed on or before December 31, 2020, shall be considered by the Tax Commissioner and approved if the project and taxpayer qualify for benefits.
+All complete project applications filed on or before December 31, 2020, shall be considered by the Tax Commissioner andapproved if the project and taxpayer qualify for benefits.
 Agreements may be executed with regard to completed project applications filed on or before December 31, 2020.
 All project agreements pending, approved, or entered into before such date shall continue in full force and effect; - (c) Tier 3, the hiring of at least thirty new employees.
 There shall be no new project applications for benefits under this tier filed after December 31, 2020.
 All complete project applications filed on or before December 31, 2020, shall be considered by the Tax Commissioner and approved if the project and taxpayer qualify for benefits.
 Agreements may be executed with regard to completed project applications filed on or before December 31, 2020.
 All project agreements pending, approved, or entered into before such date shall continue in full force and effect; - (d) Tier 4, investment in qualified property of at least ten million dollars and the hiring of at least one hundred new employees.
 There shall be no new project applications for benefits under this tier filed after December 31, 2020.
 All complete project applications filed on or before December 31, 2020, shall be considered by the Tax Commissioner and approved if the project and taxpayer qualify for benefits.
 Agreements may be executed with regard to completed project applications filed on or before December 31, 2020.
-All project agreements pending, approved, or entered into before such date shall continue in full force and effect; - (e) Tier 5, (i) investment in qualified property of at least thirty million dollars or (ii) for the production of electricity by using one or more sources of renewable energy to produce electricity for sale as described in subdivision (1)(j) of section 77-5715, investment in qualified property of at least twenty million dollars.
-Failure to maintain an average number of equivalent employees as defined in section 77-5727 greater than or equal to the number of equivalent employees in the base year shall result in a partial recapture of benefits.
-There shall be no new project applications for benefits under this tier filed after December 31, 2020.
-All complete project applications filed on or before December 31, 2020, shall be considered by the Tax Commissioner and approved if the project and taxpayer qualify for benefits.
-Agreements may be executed with regard to completed project applications filed on or before December 31, 2020.
-All project agreements pending, approved, or entered into before such date shall continue in full force and effect; and - (f) Tier 6, investment in qualified property of at least ten million dollars and the hiring of at least seventy-five new employees or the investment in qualified property of at least one hundred million dollars and the hiring of at least fifty new employees.
-There shall be no new project applications for benefits under this tier filed after December 31, 2020.
-All complete project applications filed on or before December 31, 2020, shall be considered by the Tax Commissioner and approved if the project and taxpayer qualify for benefits.
-Agreements may be executed with regard to completed project applications filed on or before December 31, 2020.
-All project agreements pending, approved, or entered into before such date shall continue in full force and effect.
+All project agreements pending, approved, or entered into before such date shall continue in full force and effect;